A. J. Wynder: College career

 Wynder attended Fairfield University where he was selected a Second Team All-MAAC in 1987 and helped lead the Stags to back-to-back MAAC Championships and NCAA Tournament appearances in 1986 and 1987.
+In the 1987 MAAC tourney title game, Wynder hit a buzzer beater at the end of regulation to send the game to overtime.
+Fairfield would go on to beat Iona in the game and head off to the NCAA tournament.

 Professional career

 Wynder played for the Boston Celtics in National Basketball Association during the 1990–91 NBA season.
-He also played 10 seasons in the Continental Basketball Association from 1987 to 1989 and from 1990 to 1996.
+He also played 10 seasons in the Continental Basketball Association (CBA) from 1987 to 1989 and from 1990 to 1996.
+Wydner was selected to the All-Defensive Team from 1991 to 1993.

 USA Basketball career

 Wynder helped USA win a silver medal in the 1995 Pan American Games in Mar del Plata, Argentina.
 During the tournament Wynder set the US basketball record for 3-point shooting accuracy hitting 8-of-12 or 66.7 percent of his 3-point shots.

 Coaching career

 Wynder is the fourth head coach of the Nassau Community College men's basketball team.
-During his 11 seasons coaching NCC, Wynder has compiled an overall 208-86 record.
+During his 11 seasons coaching NCC, Wynder has compiled an overall 208–86 record.
 In 2002, Wynder was named Region XV Coach of the Year.
 Coach Wynder has led NCC to three title games ('02, '06, '07) of the Region XV (Div.
 III) championship.

 Wynder also served as a player/assistant coach while playing for the Tri City Chinooks in Washington state from 1993 to 1995.